Welcome from the Worshipful Master

 For the benefit of non-masons, the Worshipful Master is the man at the head of the Lodge.
 He gets to his position when he has served a number of other Offices within the Lodge.
 On average it takes around seven years from joining a Lodge to receiving the privilege of being installed as it's Worshipful Master and it is the highest Office a member can hold within his own Lodge.

-Here our Worshipful Master, Alex Bugarschi, has a few words of welcome for visitors to this site.
+Here our Worshipful Master, Craig,, has a few words of welcome for visitors to this site.

 The site is intended for use by Masons and Non-Masons alike.
 Hopefully you will find the information useful and of interest.
 If you have any aspirations to join our Lodge I would be delighted to hear from you.
 Equally, should you have any questions I assure you that I, or a member of my team, will do our utmost to answer them.

-It is a great privilege for me personally to have been invited by the members to be Master, having recently celebrated our 50th year.
-We have lots of social and fundraising activities planned for this year.
-Our Official 50th Anniversary meeting was a great celebration of Freemasonry in Surrey.
+It is a great privilege for me personally to have been invited by the members to be Master, as we celebrate our 55th year.
+We are planning a number of social and fundraising activities for this year.

 What will make you join?
 What will you get out of it?
 I won't know the answer to that....... but if you never take that first step, neither will you!